mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 #### Alternatives

-Alternative which are less theoretically heavy include DBR & COP
+Alternatives include DBR & COP and Social Design Experiments [@gutierrez_social_2016-1]

-However,
+- are they less theoretically heavy?
+- How do they differ?
+- what is the value of exploring these theories here?

 #### Synthesis